 Kind of a lot, right?

 According to Twitter, the social network posts about 500 million new updates every single day – an average of about 5787 per second.
-Basically, things move fast in the ol’ Twittersphere, and that means it isn’t always easy for YOUR voice to be heard.
+Basically, things move fast in the ol’ Twittersphere, and that means the life of a tweet is short – and it isn’t always easy for YOUR voice to be heard.

 Fortunately, your followers aren’t also following every single person on Twitter.
 (Unless they are.
 What do I know.)
 But while you may not be competing with 500 million other voices all the time, you’re still fighting an uphill battle when it comes to getting your updates seen.

 Which brings me to the big question of the day: How long does a tweet really last?
 How many followers can you figure will actually see one of your tweets?
 Most of them?
 None of them?
 Let’s take a closer look at the statistics and see just how long the life of a tweet REALLY is – and what you can do to make them worth a whole heckuva lot more.

 Say you have 1000 followers on Twitter.
 That’s a super respectable number, right?
 1000 people logging on every day, checkin’ their feeds, seeing your latest links and promos and whatnot!

 Except they aren’t.
 In fact, the majority of them aren’t.
 Only about 46% of Twitter users log on at least once per day.
 So of those 1000 followers you have, only about 460 or so even check the social network on a daily basis.
 (This is why nobody sees your tweets.)

 Basically, we’re not off to an amazing start.
 But where do we go from here?
 Well, let’s estimate how long each of those 460 people is actually active on Twitter.